owenear/nfstats/README.md

 1. When you first open the nfstats.example.com, you will be redirected to the settings page.

-On the "Host" tab add the network devices with the configured netflow v5.
+On the "Host" tab add the network devices with the configured netflow v5/v9/ipfix.
+Specify the name, host, SNMP community string.
-Specify the path to the flow-capture files and be sure it's readable by the user that’s running the Django application.
+Specify the path to the dir with netflow capture files and be sure it's readable by the user that’s running the Django application.
 <p><img src="docs/images/add_host.png" width="800" /></p>

-2. Go to the "System" tab and select you netflow collector (flow-tools or nfdump), specify SNMP community for the SNMP v2c protocol and other parameters.
+2. Go to the "System" tab, select you netflow collector (flow-tools or nfdump) and specify other parameters.
 "History (days)" - how long the speed data will be stored in the DB and collectors data on a disk.
-It's depends on the flow-capture settings and the amount of data it receives from the devices.
+It's depends on the netflow collector settings and the amount of data it receives from the devices.

 <p><img src="docs/images/system.png" width="800" /></p>